Reivajar/A-BCN-Paradox/README.md

 *(Cellular Automata, Agent-Based Model, Continuous Modeling...)
 (If you are not sure here: 1.
 Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)*

 For modeling and simulating an urban environment to test these changes a microscopic agent-based simulation approach is followed.
 With this in mind, a common framework applied to transportation modeling in cities called SUMO.
-This software can simulate virtually any element moving around a city or region as individual agents according to different rules.
+This software can simulate virtually any element moving around a city or region as individual agents according to different rules. (***citation SUMO guide or similar***).

-Additionally, this framework allows to run mesoscopic simulations based on a queueing: it is, instead of simulating every agent behavior independently as in an agent-based approach, every street segment is modeled as a queue of vehicles.
+Additionally, this framework allows to run mesoscopic simulations based on a queueing: it is, instead of simulating every agent behavior independently as in an agent-based approach, every street segment is modeled as a queue of vehicles. (***citation of thesis ref***).
 This approach implies important performance improvements that can be used for simulating larger environments (i.e. an entire city).
 Consequently, for validating the results of the microsimulation a mesoscopic model is calibrated.
 It will be as well useful for being able to run larger scenarios more efficiently.

 ## The Model

 *(Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)*

+In order to build a simulation in SUMO, two basic elements are needed as initial inputs:
+* A network, as the representation of the 'physical' environment where agents will move.
+* A demand able to generate the movement between the different locations of the environment.